States face off over future of Obama global warming plan

 ALBANY, N.Y.
-(AP) — Two weeks after officials in two dozen states asked Donald Trump to kill one of President Barack Obama’s plans to curb global warming, another group of state officials is urging the president-elect to save it.
+(AP) — Two weeks after officials in two dozen states asked Republican President-elect Donald Trump to kill one of Democratic President Barack Obama’s signature plans to curb global warming, another group of state officials is urging Trump to save it.

-Democratic attorneys general in 15 states, plus four cities and counties, sent a letter to Trump on Wednesday asking him to preserve Obama’s Clean Power Plan.
+Democratic attorneys general in 15 states plus four cities and counties sent a letter to Trump asking him to preserve Obama’s Clean Power Plan, New York Attorney General Eric Schneiderman, the lead author, announced Thursday.

-The letter was a rebuttal to one sent this month by mostly-Republican officials in 24 states.
+The letter was a rebuttal to one sent this month by Republican officials from West Virginia and 21 other states and Democrats from the coal-producing states of Kentucky and Missouri urging Trump to issue a Day 1 executive order declaring the Clean Power Plan unlawful and prohibiting the U.S. Environmental Protection Agency from enforcing it.

-New York Attorney General Eric Schneiderman was the rebuttal letter’s lead author.
+The Clean Power Plan aims to reduce carbon dioxide emissions at existing power plants, the nation’s largest source of the pollution, by about one-third by 2030.
+Opponents say the Environmental Protection Agency lacks authority to implement the rules.
+The plan is already the subject of a legal fight.

 Most Read Stories